blocksds/sdk/docs/content/guides/_index.md

 - [Legacy device/launcher support](legacy_support): Information about how to get
   applications running in old Slot-2 flashcards when in DS mode.

+- [Licenses](licenses): Short guide about the licenses used by libraries in BlocksDS and what they mean to applications using them.

 - [Migrating from devkitARM](devkitarm_porting_guide): Steps to port applications created for devkitARM (particularly the ones created before November 2024 with their Calico update).